 This parameter specifies the highest power level that will be received from the DUT during this acquisition, in dBm.
 The information is used by the Auto Set RF Level algorithm to determine the upper limit of the dynamic range.
-If Auto Set RF Level (on the Meas Setup menu) is not set to On, this parameter is ignored.

 The key path for selecting the Peak Power from the front panel menus is: [Meas Setup], Acquisition Setup, Peak Power